kojiro-soooo/menu/README.md

 ## How do I install and run the project?
 Coming soon!

+To try out all the features of the website, feel free to use this demo account:
+Email address: ar-demo@demo.com
+Password: ARdemo123

 ## How do I use the project?
 Coming soon!